Sneaks (film)

 Sneaks is a 2025 animated sports comedy film directed by Rob Edwards and Chris Jenkins from a script by Edwards.
 It is Edwards' feature directorial debut.

-The film stars an ensemble voice cast of Anthony Mackie, Martin Lawrence, Swae Lee, Chloe Bailey, Macy Gray, Ella Mai, Mustard, Roddy Ricch, Quavo, Young Miko, Amirah Hall, Kiana Ledé, Bobbito Garcia, Sam Jay, Sky Brown, Rayssa Leal, Rico Rodriguez, Keith David, Chris Paul, and Laurence Fishburne.
+An international co-production of the United States, United Kingdom, India and Canada, the film stars an ensemble voice cast of Anthony Mackie, Martin Lawrence, Swae Lee, Chloe Bailey, Macy Gray, Ella Mai, Mustard, Roddy Ricch, Quavo, Young Miko, Amirah Hall, Kiana Ledé, Bobbito Garcia, Sam Jay, Sky Brown, Rayssa Leal, Rico Rodriguez, Keith David, Chris Paul, and Laurence Fishburne.

 Sneaks was released on Sky Cinema in the United Kingdom on March 28, 2025, and was released theatrically in the United States on April 18.
-The film received negative reviews from critics and grossed $1,495,796 worldwide.
+The film received negative reviews from critics and grossed $1,530,207 worldwide.

 Plot

-In a world of anthropomorphic shoes, a high school basketball player named Edson wins an exclusive pair of sneakers, Ty and Maxine; much to the frustration of the Collector, a high-profile sneaker collector.
+In a world of anthropomorphic shoes, a high school basketball player named Edson wins an exclusive pair of sneakers, Ty and Maxine, much to the frustration of the Collector, a high-profile sneaker collector.
 Maxine is excited to finally have an owner and be used for Edson's upcoming game, whereas Ty would rather stay pristine inside the shoebox.
 The Collector later breaks into Edson's house and steals Ty and Maxine, but during the escape, Ty falls out of the shoebox and lands on a wire.

 Ty's cries for help attract the attention of JB, an old and abandoned sneaker, who decides to help Ty after noticing he is a luxury sneaker.
 At the Collector's home, he is called by his employer the Forger, a mysterious maker of counterfeit shoes who plans to use Ty and Maxine to create more shoes.
 Realizing Ty is missing, the Collector asks for more time before he can hand the pair to the Forger and sets out to find Ty.

 As they journey through the city, Ty and JB meet up with JB's old friends at a basketball court.
 The two play basketball and win in exchange for information on where they could find Maxine, they are redirected to Adriana, a high heel and JB's ex-girlfriend at a wedding party.
-Adriana further redirects Ty and JB to a bowling alley and leave right after the Collector crashes into the party.
+Adriana further redirects Ty and JB to a bowling alley and leave after the Collector crashes the party.